Tono Stano

 Tono Stano (born 24 March 1960) is a Slovakia-born art photographer living and working in Prague, Czech Republic.

 Life and work

 Stano was born in Zlaté Moravce, now Slovakia.

 He attended the secondary school of applied arts in Bratislava from 1975 to 1979, and then, from 1980 to 1986, the FAMU in Prague (School of Film, Photography, and Television).
 Still during their studies, he and his fellow students (e.g. Miro Svolik) at FAMU developed a new style of staged photography, full of expressive movements and metaphor, partly influenced by performance art.

 Stano is mainly known for his black-and-white photographs of the female body.
 Several of his photographs have been used for the cover of photography books.
 The picture "Sense", for example, appeared on the cover of the photography book The Body by William A. Ewing.

+In 2001 he designed the statuette for the Karlovy Vary International Film Festival, for which he is a photographer.